haliphax/xthulu/README.md

-While **xthulu** is intended to be a _community_ server with multiple avenues of interaction (e.g. terminal, browser, REST API), its primary focus is to provide a modern SSH terminal interface which pays homage to the [bulletin boards][] of the 1990s.
+While **xthulu** is intended to be a _community_ server with multiple avenues of interaction (e.g. terminal, browser, REST API), its primary focus is to provide a modern SSH terminal interface which pays tribute to the [bulletin boards][] of the 1990s.
 Rather than leaning entirely into [DOS][]-era nostalgia, modern character sets (UTF-8) and [terminal capabilities][] are taken advantage of.